bastidererste/VentuzKissboxIO/README.md

 | boolean array | Slot7 |
 | boolean array | Slot8 |

-#### prerequisites
-As Ventuz4 has no UDP in node you have to use f.e. eltimas serial to ethernet connector to connect the UDP ip:port to a comport. connect the response of the comport node to the response of this script node.
+connect the response of the comport node to the response of this script node.
 Also, connect one array indexer node to each of the boolean arrays in the output.

 #### precautions
 This code is provided as is!